How to Specify Vacuum Contactors for High Altitude Environments

 1. Power Components Derating

-Note: All vacuum contactors are fully qualified at 2000 meters, and current derating starts when altitude exceeds approximately 2000 meters.
+Note: All vacuum contactors are qualified for an altitude of 2000 meters.
+Current derating starts when altitude exceeds approximately 2000 meters.
 For further detail, please refer to our datasheets.

 Table A. Vacuum Contactor Power Section De-Rating By Altitude